Baseline Natural Skincare

 Method

-3. Let the slippery elm gel sit for 10 minutes to fully hydrate and thicken.
+3. Rest for 10 minutes to fully hydrate the mucilage.

-4. In a separate cup, thoroughly mix the guar gum into the glycerin to form a smooth paste (this prevents clumps).
+4. In a small cup, pre-disperse the guar gum into the vegetable glycerin (mix until smooth, no dry pockets).

 Storage & Use